codeandwork/courses/courses/prep/relationDatabases2.md

 ## ER Relationships - Relationship Loops
-* RAdditionally, restrictions on the combinations of entities participating in an entity set are needed
+* Additionally, restrictions on the combinations of entities participating in an entity set are needed
 * Cardinality annotations are used for this
 ![](media/ER14.png)

-## ISA
+## ISA (1/2)
-When an entity type contains certain entities that have special properties not shared by all entities, this suggests two entity types should be created with an ISA relationship type between them.
-I Also known as generalisation/specialisation.
-I E.g. An Employee ISA Person and a Student ISA Person (see next slide) I If Employee ISA Person then Employee inherits all the attributes of Person
+* When an entity type contains certain entities that have special properties not shared by all entities, this suggests two entity types should be created with an ISA relationship type between them
+* Is also known as generalisation/specialisation.
+* E.g. An Employee ISA Person and a Student ISA Person (see next slide)
+* If Employee ISA Person then Employee inherits all the attributes of Person

+## ISA (2/2)
 ![](media/ER16.png)

-## Structuring an ER
+## Structuring an ER (1/3)
 Problem
 * A company database needs to store information about employees (identified by ssn, with salary and phone as attributes), departments (identified by dno, with dname and budget as attributes), and children of employees (with name and age as attributes)

-Problem
 * Employees work in departments; each department is managed by only one employee; a child must be identified uniquely by name when the parent (who is an employee; assume that only one parent works for the company) is known.
 We are not interested in information about a child once the parent leaves the company
 * Draw an ER diagram that captures this information

-## Structuring an ER
+## Structuring an ER (2/3)
 Solution
 * First, we shall design the entities and relationships
   * “Employees work in departments…”
   * “…each department is managed by only one employee…”
   * “…a child must be identified uniquely by name when the parent (who is an employee; assume that only one parent works for the company) is known.”

+## Structuring an ER (3/3)
 ![](media/ER17.png)

-## Structuring an ER (cardinalities)
+## Structuring an ER (cardinalities) (1/2)
 Solution
 * Now, we will design the constraints.
   * “…each department is managed by an employee…”
   * “…a child must be identified uniquely by name when the parent (who is an employee; assume that only one parent works for the company) is known. “
   * “We are not interested in information about a child once the parent leaves the company.”

+## Structuring an ER (cardinalities) (2/2)
 ![](media/ER18.png)